 Founded in 1884, The Hong Kong Jockey Club (HKJC) is a world-class racing club that acts continuously for the betterment of our society.
 The Club has a unique integrated business model, comprising racing and racecourse entertainment, a membership club, responsible sports wagering and lottery, and charity and community contribution.
 Through this model, the Club generates economic and social value for the community and supports the Government in combatting illegal gambling.
-In 2017/18, the Club made a record return to the Government of HK$22.6 billion in duty and profits tax and contributed HK$1.2 billion to the Lotteries Fund.
-Approved charity donations were HK$4.2 billion.
+In 2018/19, the Club made a record return to the Government of HK$23.3 billion in duty and profits tax and contributed HK$1.3 billion to the Lotteries Fund.
+Approved charity donations were HK$4.3 billion.
 The Club is Hong Kong's largest single taxpayer and one of the city’s major employers.
 Its Charities Trust is also one of the world's top ten charity donors.
 The Club is always "riding high together for a better future" with the people of Hong Kong.

 The International Group of Specialist Racing Veterinarians (IGSRV) is an association that unites regulatory racing veterinarians, advises authorities in the regulation of drugs and prohibited substances, and encourages research on drugs, health and welfare of the horse.
 IGSRV has approximately 86 members representing 32 racing nations.
-The aims of the IGSRV are to act as an official association of veterinarians with similar interests; advise authorities controlling horse racing/equine sports on veterinary matters relating to regulation/control of drugs/prohibited substances, health and welfare of horses, and the control of disease; to act in collaboration with the AORC to achieve effective regulation and control of drugs/prohibited substances in horses; to organise meetings of the International Conference of Racing Analysts and Veterinarians (ICRAV); to promote veterinary science re the rules of various controlling authorities; promote research/knowledge on health, welfare, diseases, pharmacology and drug metabolism; to promote international goodwill.
+The aims of the IGSRV are to act as an official association of veterinarians with similar interests; to advise authorities controlling horse racing/equine sports on veterinary matters relating to regulation/control of drugs/prohibited substances, health and welfare of horses, and the control of disease; to act in collaboration with the AORC to achieve effective regulation and control of drugs/prohibited substances in horses; to organise meetings of the International Conference of Racing Analysts and Veterinarians (ICRAV); to promote veterinary science regarding the rules of various controlling authorities; to promote research/knowledge on health, welfare, diseases, pharmacology and drug metabolism; and to promote international goodwill.